cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 Unlike the remote control system, the cross-compilation system requires the source code of your Webots controller to be recompiled using the cross-compilation tools specific to your own robot.
-You will also need to rewrite the Webots include-files to be specific to your own robot.
-In simple cases, you can just rewrite the Webots include-files you need, as in the "hemisson" example.
+You will also need to rewrite the Webots include files to be specific to your own robot.
+In simple cases, you can just rewrite the Webots include files you need, as in the "hemisson" example.
 In more complex cases, you will also need to write some C source files to be used as a replacement for the Webots "Controller" library, but running on the real robot.
 You should then recompile your Webots controller with your robot